+It focuses on reactor shutdown operations when more than one used fuel assembly (i.e., an assembly that contains fission products and thus decay heat) is in the reactor vessel.
+This methodology does not apply to a reactor containing no used fuel assemblies nor to the spent fuel pool.
+During core offloading, shuffling, or reloading the number of used fuel assemblies in the reactor can be less than a full core, thus, the decay heat level in the reactor correspondingly decreased.
+As the decay heat levels decrease, the time to boil and the time to core uncovery decrease and therefore, the probability of core damage.
+Thus, if an analysis is required when the number of used bundles in the core has been reduced from a full core compliment, the corresponding risk should also be reduced.

-Once the the RHR entry conditions, a severe accident during this configuration is expected to produce a plant response that is bounded by the plant response to full power initiating events.
-For deficiencies occurring above the RHR entry conditions, the at-power SDP) tools should be used acknowledging: (1) decay heat is less compared to full power, potentially allowing more time for operator recovery (2) some mitigating systems may require manual operation versus automatic operation, and (3) some containment systems may not be required to be operable potentially increasing the likelihood of containment failure.
+Once the plant’s temperature and pressure are greater than the RHR entry conditions, a severe accident during this configuration is expected to produce a plant response that is bounded by the plant response to full power initiating events.
+For deficiencies occurring above the RHR entry conditions, the at-power Significance Determination Process (SDP) tools should be used acknowledging: (1) decay heat is less compared to full power, potentially allowing more time for operator recovery (2) some mitigating systems may require manual operation versus automatic operation, and (3) some containment systems may not be required to be operable potentially increasing the likelihood of containment failure.

+This approach does not address positive reactivity insertion issues during shutdown.
+Examples of these issues include inadvertent control rod withdrawals or boron dilution events (EPRI NSAC-164L, “Guidelines for BWR Reactivity Control during Refueling,” and EPRI NSAC-183, “Risk of PWR Inadvertent Criticality during Shutdown and Refueling,”).
+Thus, reactivity issues should be referred to headquarters personnel for resolution.

-Limitations of Model
+02.02 Limitations of Shutdown Risk Analysis Model

+Three approaches for shutdown risk analysis are used to evaluate shutdown conditions in this methodology.
+Two templates were developed - one for a BWR and a second one for a PWR.
+For the AP1000, an advanced PWR, a third approach was used.
+This will be discussed further below.
+The BWR and PWR templates are simplified tools that generate an order-of-magnitude assessment of the risk significance.
+They are intended to be conservative with the expectation that a conservative analysis will appropriately screen many if not most situations to Green, and those that do not screen to Green will be given a more comprehensive and realistic evaluation.
+However, experience using these methods shows that the templates are not always conservative.
+Thus, the analyst must approach the task with judgement and deviate from the methods when it is obvious that the methods are not conservative.

-The simplified that an order-of-magnitude assessment of the risk significance the developed for a BWR plant, considering the features of a General Electric BWR 4 - Mark I plant However, it can be used for different plant classes as long as the analyst considers each system and strategy that can be used to maintain the shutdown key safety functions such as the ability to: maintain/recover heat removal, maintain RCS level control, maintain RCS pressure control
+The templates were developed for a BWR plant, considering the features of a General Electric BWR 4 - Mark I plant and a Westinghouse 4-loop PWR respectively.
+However, it can be used for different plant classes as long as the analyst considers each system and strategy that can be used to maintain the shutdown key safety functions such as the ability to: maintain/recover decay heat removal, maintain RCS level control, maintain RCS pressure control, and maintain containment closure capability (the key safety function of containment closure applies to PWRs only).

 This generic tool could not include plant specific mitigating features because they vary between licensees and outages.
-Therefore, the analyst consider the licensee’s outage-specific mitigation capability.
+Therefore, the analyst must consider the licensee’s outage-specific mitigation capability.